-Description Approximate Completion Date Develop and launch in classroom STEM curriculum across the NE region and state.
+Description Approximate Completion Date Develop and launch STEM activities across the NE region and state.
 September 30, 2026 Host workshops and programming for children, families, and stakeholders throughout the 2026-2028 May 31, 2028 academic years Publish children-authored books on rock pools May 31, 2028 Present findings with professional colleagues.
 May 31, 2028